getodk/docs/odk1-src/central-install.rst

 If you got excited when you saw mention of Docker above, and you already have your own destination and process for managing Docker deployments, you're all set to go.
 ODK Central is entirely defined via **Docker Compose**, which means the ``docker-compose`` command will be all you need to manage the entire system.

 .. note::
-  We verify each version of Central on Digital Ocean and confirm that upgrades are possible.
-However, we do not verify them on other cloud providers and generally can't provide community support for installations that deviate from our basic instructions.
-You may find other community members able to help `on the forum <https://forum.getodk.org/tag/odk-central>`_.
+  We verify each version of Central on DigitalOcean and confirm that upgrades are possible.
+However, we do not verify them on other cloud providers and generally can't provide free support for installations that deviate from the DigitalOcean instructions.
+You may find other community members able to help `on the forum <https://forum.getodk.org/>`_.

 No matter where you plan to install Central, we recommend reviewing the :doc:`instructions we've provided <central-install-digital-ocean>` for DigitalOcean starting from :ref:`this section <central-install-digital-ocean-build>`.
 In particular, you'll need to update your submodules after you clone the repository, and configure your :file:`.env` file for your installation.